open-telemetry/opentelemetry-ruby-contrib/instrumentation/CONTRIBUTING.md

 ```

 * The `install` block lazily requires the instrumentation handlers, which subscribe to events published by the `Werewolf` event hooks.
 * The `present` block checks if the `Werewolf` and `ActiveSupport` libraries are loaded, which it will use to subscribe to events and generate spans.
-It will skip the installation if those dependencies were not loaded before the instrumentation was being initialized.
+It will skip the installation if those dependencies were not loaded before the instrumentation was initialized.
-* The `compatible` block checks if the `Werewolf` library version is at least `0.1.0` and will skip it if it is not.
+* The `compatible` block checks if the `Werewolf` library version is at least `0.1.0` and will skip installation if it is not.
-* The `options` section allows you to define custom options that can be passed to the instrumentation.
+* The `options` section allows you to define custom configuration options that can be passed to the instrumentation.
 In this example, the `transformations` option is defined with a default value of `:omit` and a validation rule that only allows `:omit` or `:include` values.

 ### Use the OpenTelemetry API

 Instrumentations are intended to be portable and usable with vendor distributions of the SDK.
-For this reason, you must use the OpenTelemetry API to create spans and add attributes, events, and links to spans and avoid using the OpenTelemetry SDK directly.
+For this reason, you must use the [OpenTelemetry API](https://github.com/open-telemetry/opentelemetry-ruby/tree/main/api) to create spans and add attributes, events, and links to spans and avoid using the [OpenTelemetry SDK](https://github.com/open-telemetry/opentelemetry-ruby/tree/main/sdk) directly.

 Each instrumentation _must_ use a named tracer.
 Instrumentations that inherit from `OpenTelemetry::Instrumentation::Base` will get a single helper method that will automatically provide your instrumentation with a named tracer under `OpenTelemetry::Instrumentation::${Gem Name}::Instrumentation.instance.tracer`.

-For example, the `Werewolf` generated in the example above instrumentation is available `OpenTelemetry::Instrumentation::Werewolf::Instrumentation.instance.tracer`.
+For example, the `Werewolf` module generated in the example above is available via `OpenTelemetry::Instrumentation::Werewolf::Instrumentation.instance.tracer`.
 You should reference this tracer in your code when creating spans like this:

 ```ruby